AdesisNetlife/croak/README.md

 - Support for extending/overriding Grunt configuration
 - Support for multiple Gruntfile in the same project?
 - Grunt croak task to configure it from local Gruntfile
+- Use the same exit codes of Grunt

 ## Authors